 SA: Share Alike.
 Any edits must be shared using the same license as the original.

-Each license can be interpreted by thinking: "Users are allowed to do whatever they want with the work as long as they _______," where you fill in the blank based on the restrictions.
-So, for example, the CC BY-NC-ND license can be interpreted as "Users are allowed to do whatever they want with the work as long as they attribute the original creator/work (BY) and don't commercialize (NC) or make changes to the work (ND)."
+These restrictions combine to make six Creative Commons licenses.
+Each license can be interpreted by thinking: "Users are allowed to do whatever they want with the work as long as they _______," where you fill in the blank based on the license restrictions.
+For example, the CC BY-NC-ND license can be interpreted as "Users are allowed to do whatever they want with the work as long as they attribute the original creator/work (BY) and don't commercialize (NC) or make changes to the work (ND)."

 Hover over the license text for more information about what each license means.
 Clicking on the link will take users to the licenses' site on the Creative Commons website.